 A total of 116 patients received 454 courses of intravenous antibiotics.
 At the end of 1 year there had been a mean percentage decline in FEV(1) compared with the baseline “average” for patients treated mostly at home but an improvement in patients treated mostly in hospital.
 For all patients there was a mean percentage decline in FEV(1) from the baseline “best” value.
 For each course of treatment the mean percentage improvements in FEV(1) at the end of the course from the start of the course were significantly higher for patients treated in hospital than for those treated at home.
 Clinical outcome, as defined by spirometric parameters and body weight, was better after a course of treatment in hospital than after home treatment, and this benefit was maintained over 1 year of treatment.
 The results suggest that patients treated at home need closer supervision.

-This study from a large UK adult CF centre addresses the home IV or hospital IV question.
+– This study from a large UK adult CF centre in Manchester addresses the home IV or hospital IV question.
 It is likely that clinicians will consider each patient’s individual case and capabilities in making these decisions.
-However the authors do correctly stress the importance of adequate supervision at home if this treatment is to be undertaken.
+However, the authors do correctly stress the importance of adequate supervision at home if this treatment is to be undertaken.

 Warwick WJ, Wielinski CL, Hansen LG.
 Comparison of expectorated sputum after manual chest physical therapy and high-frequency chest compression.
 Biomed Instru Tech 2004; 38:470-475.
 [PubMed]